 If you’re lucky enough to have an outdoor space larger than a fire escape in NYC, it’s time to prep your backyard for the warm-weather months.

 Not only are eco outdoor spaces the perfect place for relaxing and entertaining, but cultivating your garden can also alleviate stress and anxiety.
 It will also provide an opportunity for you to slow down and reconnect with the natural world.
 Many of us work in offices throughout the week and it’s so important to spend quality time outside whenever possible.
+The best investment I did for my home was to have deck building in oakland company build my dream deck.

 Here are five, simple ways you can make your outdoor space as warm, inviting and eco-friendly as possible.